-If confirmed, what steps would you take to ensure that the geographic combatant commands are adequately assessing and prioritizing their intelligence needs?
+44. If confirmed, what steps would you take to ensure that the geographic combatant commands are adequately assessing and prioritizing their intelligence needs?

 I understand that OUSD(I&S) conducts multiple engagements with the combatant commands to include regular meetings with all combatant command J2s on a variety of issues in order to maintain a current understanding of regional risks and intelligence priorities.
-If confirmed, I will promptly establish my own relationships with the Combatant Commanders and ensure that they're able to prioritize and receive the intelligence support they require.
+If confirmed, I will promptly establish my own relationships with the Combatant Commanders and ensure that they are able to prioritize and receive the intelligence support they require.

-In your view, what are the shortfalls in providing the functional combatant commands and combat support agencies adequate intelligence support, and ensuring that their intelligence needs are prioritized?
+45. In your view, what are the shortfalls, if any, in providing the functional combatant commands and combat support agencies adequate intelligence support, and ensuring that their intelligence needs are prioritized?

 As I am not yet in the position, I do not have a completely informed perspective on this matter.
-If confirmed, I would work to ensure that MIP budgets are adequate to satisfy the intelligence needs of the Combatant Commands, Combat Support Agencies, Defense Agencies, and Services.
-I would also strengthen relationships with the Joint Staff to assess capability gaps, prioritize needs, and ensure strategic alignment of MIP funding against the highest intelligence needs of the warfighter in a manner that maximizes our return on our investments.
-Lastly, I would work with the DNI to closely synchronize NIP and MIP investments to ensure synergy in maximizing effects for the warfighter.
+If confirmed, I commit to supporting the Secretary's priorities and evaluating intelligence needs of the Combatant Commands, Combat Support Agencies, Defense Agencies, and Services.
+I would also strengthen relationships with the Joint Staff to assess capability gaps, prioritize needs, and recommend strategic alignment of MIP funding against the highest intelligence needs of the warfighter in a manner that maximizes our return on our investments.
+Lastly, I would support the USD(I&S) to work with the DNI to closely synchronize NIP and MIP investments to ensure synergy in maximizing effects for the warfighter.

-In your view, how are intelligence operations carried out by special operations forces different from those carried out by the Intelligence Community?
+46. In your view, how are intelligence operations carried out by special operations forces different from those carried out by the Intelligence Community?